Raw Pu-erh vs. Green Tea: 5 Key Differences You Must Know

 1. Harvest Location

-All teas come from the same plant, camellia sinensis, but the most prized pu-erh are hand plucked from wild trees in Yunnan that are more than a century old.
+All teas come from the same plant, camellia sinensis.
+And the most prized pu-erh are hand plucked from over century-old wild trees in Yunnan.
 These tea trees are of large leaf type, the size of which is also apparent in the loose leaf and tea cake forms.
-In contrast, famous green teas are grown in different regions of China and Japan (i.e. Henan, Jiangsu, Anhui, Zhejiang, Uji).
+In contrast, famous green teas are grown in different regions of China and Japan (i.e., Henan, Jiangsu, Anhui, Zhejiang, and Uji).
 At Mansa, we focus on handpicked pu-erh tea from the ancient tea mountains in Yunnan.

 Learn more about handcrafted tea